top of page

 Driving Through Middle-earth

 Crossing the Skye Bridge felt like passing through a portal.
 The landscapes immediately became wilder, more dramatic.
-Jagged peaks clawed at the sky, moody clouds swept across vast green and brown valleys, and waterfalls tumbled down cliffs towards the sea.
+Jagged peaks touched the sky, moody clouds swept across vast green and brown valleys, and waterfalls tumbled down cliffs towards the sea.
 Driving Wally through this scenery was breathtaking; every turn revealed a view more epic than the last.
-We took our time, stopping frequently just to soak it all in, and enjoyed a wander through the colourful and charming seaside town of Portree.
+It felt unreal, and both Scott and I were stunned by the fact that people actually lived here, in this place that almost felt like a different realm.
+We took our time, stopping frequently just to soak it all in, and then enjoyed a wander through the colourful and charming seaside town of Portree.

 The Majestic Challenge: Hiking the Old Man of Storr